kumahq/kuma-gui/src/app/application/components/app-view/README.md

 </AppView>
 ```

-If you need to tell the application not to show any breadcrumbs all (for
+If you need to tell the application not to show any breadcrumbs at all (for
-example a child route that is fullscreen).
-Specify an empty set of breadcrumbs.
+example a child route that is fullscreen), you need to specify an empty set of breadcrumbs.

 ```vue
 <AppView